zerustech/ie-compatibility-tutorial/README.md

 5. Download and install Enterprise Mode Site List Manager from [here ...][6]

-6. Edit site list and IE versions with list manager and saves the list to the xml file.
+6. Edit site list and IE versions with list manager and save the list to the xml file.

 <img src="images/website-manager.png" alt="enterprise mode website list manager" width="800" />